- Written by Dr.Mehmet Demircioglu

 Should I Stop Minoxidil Before a Hair Transplant?

-My answer is usually simple, but not careless.
+The plan needs to separate useful support from false security.
 Minoxidil can support hair growth, but it does not stop genetic hair loss by itself.
 A hair transplant moves stronger donor hair into thinning areas, but it does not freeze the future of the native hair around it.

 Should I use minoxidil before a hair transplant?